Can commercial battery storage solve our daytime supply excess?

 The battery has come to Australia’s rescue on more than one occasion, keeping the lights on by dispatching energy at incredible speeds during times of crisis.

-Batteries can dispatch vast amounts of energy into the grid almost instantaneously when demand outstrips supply.
+Batteries can immediately dispatch vast amounts of energy into the grid when demand outstrips supply.

-If this electricity was not available, supply would have been squeezed, causing prices to skyrocket.
+If this electricity were unavailable, supply would have been squeezed, causing prices to skyrocket.

-South Australia has another two big batteries at Dalrymple North and Lake Bonney and another is being built near Port Augusta and a number of others have been proposed.
+South Australia has another two big batteries at Dalrymple North and Lake Bonney and another is being built near Port Augusta and several others have been proposed.

 AGL to develop four big batteries in New South Wales